Community Donations Initiative

 The initiative involves local shops, supermarkets and restaurants have kindly giving food donations to our youth club.
 The government’s austerity policies over the last decade have had negative effect on youth services, and young people from disadvantaged backgrounds have been hit hard.
 In London alone, there is a minimum of £39 million less spent on youth services annually.
 This means there are at least 800 less youth workers transforming young people’s lives each day and very little budget to spend on activities.
 As a result our youth club often struggles to deliver the full range of services that young people need.

 What we would like

-We would be grateful if you could make Rathbone Youth Centre the local charity for your business, donating unsold food items/ end of the day stock items towards our Cooking Skills club.
+We would be grateful if you could make Rathbone Youth Service the local charity for your business, donating unsold food items/ end of the day stock items towards our Cooking Skills club.
 Each week the youth club offers sessions that not only help young people to learn life skills but also feed young people that would otherwise go hungry.

 With your help we will be able to continue to provide positive activities for more disadvantaged and vulnerable young people.